hkbillychu/nuSTORM/README.md

 # nuSTORM

 ## To set up and run:
- * Execute "startup.bash" from this directory.
+ * Execute "startup.bash" from this directory (i.e. run the bash command "source startup.bash").
 This will:
   * Set up "nuSIMPATH"; and
   * Add "01-Code" to the PYTHONPATH.
 The scripts in "02-Tests" may then be run with the command "python 02-Tests/<filename>.py".